NtokozoMitchell/My_Portifolio/README.md

 ## 🏆 Achievements & Certifications
+- 2x Academic Merit Awards for obtaining an average of +75%
-- Academic Merit Awards in Cybersecurity and Networking
+-  Certification in Cybersecurity and Networking
 - Participated Great Kei Unemployment
 Hackathon
-- Facilitator in the Beyond the Classroom Leadership Program
+- student in the Beyond the Classroom Leadership Program

 ## 📫 Contact Me
 - Email: (nkosintokozot@gmail.com)